StuntsPT/Structure_threader/README.md

 # Structure_threader
-A simple program to paralelize the runs of the [Structure](http://pritchardlab.stanford.edu/structure.html) software.
+A simple program to parallelize the runs of the [Structure](http://pritchardlab.stanford.edu/structure.html) software.

 ##Requirements